 The kitchen prepares each dish to order, so expect some waiting, especially during peak hours.

-While waiting for my Lilian Gish and Jockeys Whips, there was this interesting survival guide on Cockney slang to keep me occupied! 🙂
+While waiting for my Lilian Gish and Jockeys Whips, there was this interesting survival guide on Cockney slang to keep me occupied.

 Our orders arrived, and we were both impressed by the generous portions – a gigantic piece of fried fish sitting atop a bed of crispy chips.
 It also came with a huge dollop of tartare sauce.

-N had Dory fish with lemon herb batter and a butter (?) lemon sauce.
+N had Dory fish with lemon herb batter and a lemon butter sauce.

 My order of dory fish in onion garlic batter, served with a side of baked beans.

 Sadly, when I got back to Malaysia, I’ve never seen it served at any fish and chip restaurant.
+Now I know where to get my fix!

 Did not disappoint!
 It was just fresh, hot, good food.
 Gordon would have been proud.